607011/ctSESAM-server/README.md

 The server responds with JSON encoded data.

-The data set for a single database contains fields with exactly the same names as in the database, e.g.:
+When applicable, i.e. when the server is requested to respond with single or multiple data sets, a single data set for a single database contains fields with exactly the same names as in the database, e.g.:

 ```
 {